 If you have elderly relatives who would prefer to stay in their own home, here are some ways you can help them maintain their independence and physical and mental wellbeing.

 As we get older and less mobile, our ability to travel around and join in with community activities can become increasingly difficult.
 As a result, the senior community is particularly vulnerable to feelings of loneliness and social isolation.
 One way to help prevent this is to sit down with your elderly relative to discuss what interests they would like to pursue or goals they would like to achieve in their senior years – such as volunteering or perhaps starting a new hobby.
 This can help to build a sense of purpose and encourage them to interact with their community.

 Alternatively, if your loved one is reluctant to leave the house you can try Like Family.
 Like Family is passionate about ending social isolation and loneliness in the community.
 We match Social Carers with Members based on shared interests to foster genuine companionship.
 Our Carers can help your loved one with household tasks, errands, transportation, exercise and much more.

-Our fully-vetted Social Carers visit private residences and residential care facilities throughout the wider Sydney region, Newcastle, Wollongong and the Central Coast New South Wales.
+Our fully-vetted Social Carers visit private residences and residential care facilities in many parts of NSW, VIC and QLD.
 We provide a wide range of support to ageing community members such as providing companionship, transport to appointments, meal preparation and light housekeeping.
 Like Family matches our Members with Social Carers in their local area based on shared interests and requirements, so you can choose someone who is the right fit for your specific needs.

 We charge fair hourly rates with no added fees.
 You only pay for the time you actually spend with the Social Carer, and payment is only made after the booking is complete.
 You can use your Home Care Package or NDIS funding with us, or pay independently.

 Sign up to become a Member today and experience for yourself why we have over 100 5-star ratings on Google reviews.